cole-brokamp/PurpleAir/cran-comments.md

 ## R CMD check results

+Fixed 2 NOTES on CRAN checks related to spelling and missing dependency on R >=4.1.0

 0 errors | 0 warnings | 0 note

 - This is a bug fix and new feature update.